Gageperrin/it-notes/gcp/associate-cloud-engineer.md

 ### Cloud SQL

 Cloud SQL is a fully managed relational database service RDBMS.
 It is a DBaaS.
 It is low latency, transactional, and suited for relational DB workloads.
 It is compatible with MySQL, PostgreSQL, and SQL Server.
 It offers replciation through Read Replicas.
+Cloud SQL can handle only upt to 30TB in data.

 Cloud SQL offers on-demand and automatic backups as well as point in time recovery.
 It has 30TB storage capacity by default and can automatically increase storage.
 Data is encrypted at rest and in transit.
 It is billed for instance, persistent disk and egress traffic.

 The user can connect to Cloud SQL through a public or private IP.
 It is recommended to use a Cloud SQL proxy.
 It is possible authorize a network or external applications to access the data.

 Replication occurs from the primary instance from one zone to another.
 The Read Replica is read-only.
 Replicas can be generated in another region or in an external, on-premises environment.
-To create a Read Replica, the primary instance must have automated backups and binary logging enabled.
+To create a Read Replica, the primary instance must have automated backups and binary logging enabled (thus allowing for point-in-time recovery).
 One backup must have been created after logging was enabled.
 Replicas can be promoted through planned regional migration or for disaster recovery.

 Cloud SQL offers high availability through a multi-zonal configuration with synchronous replciation between zones.
 If the primary instance fails, failover is initiated to the secondary instance after 60 seconds.
 When the primary instance is restored, a failback is initiated to redirect traffic to the primary instance.
 The secondary instance charges twice the rate for usage and does not have read capabilities.